 In February 2016, the FASB issued ASU No. 2016-02, Leases, which is intended to increase transparency and comparability of accounting for lease transactions.
 The ASU will require lessees to recognize most leases on the balance sheet as lease assets and lease liabilities and will require both quantitative and qualitative disclosures regarding key information about leasing arrangements.
 Lessor accounting is largely unchanged.
-The guidance is effective December 31, 2020 with an option to early adopt.
+The guidance will be effective for the Credit Union on January 1, 2021 with an option to early adopt.
 The Credit Union is evaluating whether to early adopt and the effect that ASU 2016-02 will have on its financial statements, regulatory capital and related disclosures.